-The absence of a non-skid bottom is intentional, to allow the dog to reposition himself and even slow him down a bit more.
+The absence of a non-skid bottom is intentional — to allow the dog to reposition himself and even slow him down a bit more.
 In our case, this seemed to be more of a drawback, since we feed a home-cooked rice/meat/veg mix, and it’s stickier and harder to get out of the narrow bottoms of the compartments.
 Poor Susie was chasing that bowl all across the kitchen.
 I finally held it still for her so she could finish.
-I’d try setting it on a non-skid mat in the future.
+I’d recommend placing it on a non-skid mat.

 If you feed dry kibble, the skidding should be minimal and not a concern.
 In fact, you can see a side-by-side video comparison of “Hank” eating kibble from his normal bowl and his DogPause bowl here:

 Did you notice that Hank’s bowl didn’t skid too much?

 So there you have it… If your dog is eating too fast, slow down the pace with a DogPause bowl!

 If a non-skid bottom is important to you, here’s one that’s similar to the DogPause bowl that works really well.

 I tried the DogPause bowl with my dog, too.